Mexican president elect introduces civilian head of security

-MEXICO CITY (AP) — Mexico’s president-elect has kicked off a nationwide tour with his new head of security in tow: a restaurant owner named Daniel Asaf.
+TEPIC, Mexico (AP) — Mexico’s president-elect kicked off a nationwide tour Sunday with his new head of security in tow: a restaurant owner named Daniel Asaf who will coordinate a civilian brigade in lieu of the Mexican equivalent of the U.S. Secret Service.

-Incoming President Andres Manuel Lopez Obrador introduced Asaf to reporters Sunday at Mexico City’s international airport.
-He will be the coordinator of a group of 20 civilian assistants who will rotate five at a time to accompany Lopez Obrador instead of the Mexican equivalent of the secret service.
+Andres Manuel Lopez Obrador, who takes office Dec.
+1, introduced Asaf to reporters at Mexico City’s international airport before departing for Tepic, capital of the western state of Nayarit.
+He said Asaf will organize 20 civilian assistants who will accompany him five at a time so he can interact with voters without getting squashed.

 Most Read Nation & World Stories